ihussain0910/rendering-objects-and-a-basketball-game/README.md

 # rendering-objects-and-a-basketball-game
-Visual Computing project that involved rendering and of objects as well as creating a basketball game
+Visual Computing coursework that involved rendering and of objects as well as creating a basketball game

 - Camera Movement:
 	- w - move camera up